DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

       * All ODM roles are given to the GROUP_ID group
       * rtsAdministrators/resAdministrators/resExecutors ODM roles are given to the CLIENT_ID (which is seen as a user) to manage the client-credentials flow
     - openIdWebSecurity.xml contains two openIdConnectClient Liberty configurations:
-      * For web access to the Decision Center an Decision Server consoles using userIdentifier="email" with the Authorization Code flow
+      * For web access to the Decision Center and Decision Server consoles using userIdentifier="email" with the Authorization Code flow
-      * For the rest-api call using userIdentifier="aud" with the client-credentials flow
+      * For the rest-api calls using userIdentifier="aud" with the client-credentials flow
     - openIdParameters.properties configures several features like allowed domains, logout, and some internal ODM OpenId features
-    - OdmOidcProviders.json configures the client-credentials OpenId provider used by the Decision Center server configuration to connect Decision Center to the Decision Server console and Decision Center to the Decision Runner
+    - OdmOidcProviders.json configures the client-credentials OpenId provider used by the Decision Center server configuration to connect Decision Center to the Decision Server console and Decision Center to Decision Runner

 3. Create the Microsoft Entra ID authentication secret.